PathologyDataScience/HistomicsML2/docs/data-create.rst

   --patchSize
     Patch size of each superpixel.
 Range is [8, 512] (default 128).

-  --usePCAModel
+  --inference
-    Boolean value to check whether the existing PCA transformation will be used or not. true/false (default true).
+    'true' if performing inference.
+In this case an existing PCA transform will be used. 'false' if generating dataset to train a model (default 'false').

   --inputSlidePath
     Path to the directory of input slides as mounted in the Docker container.
 Typically '/dataset/svs/'.